hashTofu/CSES-Helper-firefox/README.md

 > [!WARNING]
-> This is a low-effort firefox port made with GitHub Copilot
+> This is a low-effort(literally none) Firefox port using Manifest v2, created with GitHub Copilot.

 # CSES Helper
 ![](https://img.shields.io/chrome-web-store/users/ncenmkbjgidphaobkklmhhgnakcgmghi)